-Built-in visual database browser.
+Built-in visual database browser with query editor.
 Table list, data grid, schema inspector, search, and export — all inside Donk.

 You need to check if the migration ran.
 Or verify that the seeded data looks right.
 Or find a specific user's row to debug a query.
 Without a database GUI, you're writing psql commands in a terminal, remembering the connection string, and squinting at unformatted output.

 Video: 30–40 seconds.
-Opening a database, browsing tables, toggling the schema panel, searching, exporting.
+Opening a database, browsing tables, running a query in the SQL editor, toggling the schema panel, searching, exporting.